sian-davies/cam_ds_bank_of_england/README.md

 /data
-  ├── Raw_Data/       # Raw PDF transcripts and financial metrics used for analysis ├── Processed_Data/ # Evaluation datasets (critical files saved here during run) /reports
+  ├── Raw_Data/       # Raw PDF transcripts and financial metrics used for analysis ├── Processed_Data/ # Evaluation datasets (critical files saved here during run) /docs                 # HTML version of Colab for Github Pages /reports
-  ├── findings/       # Summarised findings and insights └── presentation/   # Slide deck for stakeholder presentation /docs                 # HTML version of Colab for Github Pages
+  ├── findings/       # Summarised findings and insights └── presentation/   # Slide deck for stakeholder presentation
 - README.md           # Describes project and my direct code contributions
 ```

-  Note: The project notebook is too large to preview in GitHub, an HTML version was created with [jupyter nbconvert](https://github.com/jupyter/nbconvert) to showcase this project in Github Pages.
+Note: an HTML version was created with [jupyter nbconvert](https://github.com/jupyter/nbconvert) to showcase this project in Github Pages.

+The project notebook is too large to preview in GitHub:
   👉 [Click here to view the notebook in nbviewer](https://nbviewer.org/github/sian-davies/cam_ds_bank_of_england/blob/main/notebook/Cambridge_Bank_of_England_Project_Assignment_notebook.ipynb)